peterewills/peterewills.github.io/_posts/2019-09-24-blogging-in-org.md

 I hope this post has inspired you to explore more in org mode!
-It's a great tool for organizing notes, tracking agendas/calendars/TODO lists, and for general writing.[^fn6] Happy blogging, and may the org be with you!
+It's a great tool for organizing notes, tracking agendas/calendars/TODO lists, and for general writing.[^fn5] Happy blogging, and may the org be with you!

 <!----- Footnotes ----->

 [^fn1]: As I explain later on, this tool was based on both [`ox-jekyll-md`](https://github.com/gonsie/ox-jekyll-md) and [`ox-hugo`](https://ox-hugo.scripter.co/).
 [^fn2]: The double slash is required because markdown interprets the first slash as an escape character.
-[^fn3]: `ox-hugo` is designed for a slightly different workflow than mine, in which the entire <u>site</u> is in a single org file.
-[^fn4]: You can see an example of adding a link to an image in the org-mode demo video linked above.
+[^fn3]: You can see an example of adding a link to an image in the org-mode demo video linked above.
-[^fn5]: This is actually a lie; I don't make any money from this site.
+[^fn4]: This is actually a lie; I don't make any money from this site.
-[^fn6]: There's also the entire subject of [literate programming](http://cachestocaches.com/2018/6/org-literate-programming/), in which code is interwoven with documentation, which I think is a really nice paradigm, and for which org is a natural fit.
+[^fn5]: There's also the entire subject of [literate programming](http://cachestocaches.com/2018/6/org-literate-programming/), in which code is interwoven with documentation, which I think is a really nice paradigm, and for which org is a natural fit.